All Products

 Yes

-This is the password created in the Prepare a MySQL CDC data source section.
+This is the password for the account created in the Prepare a MySQL CDC data source section.

-Build the ODS layer: Ingest data from a business database into the data warehouse in real time
+Build the ODS layer: Real-time ingestion of business database data

-Use Flink CDC to synchronize data from MySQL to Paimon through a YAML data ingestion job.
-This builds the ODS layer in one step.
+Use Flink Change Data Capture (CDC) and a YAML data ingestion job to synchronize data from MySQL to Paimon.
+This builds the ODS layer in a single step.

 1. Create and start the YAML data ingestion job.

-1. In the Realtime Compute for Apache Flink console, navigate to the Development > Data Ingestion page and create a blank YAML draft named ods.
+1. In the Realtime Compute for Apache Flink console, on the Data Studio > Data Ingestion page, create a blank YAML draft job named ods.

-2. Copy the following code to the editor.
+2. Copy the following code into the editor.
 Make sure to modify parameters such as the username and password.

 source: